liewshanhong/Chatbot/README.md

 <img width="1055" alt="Screen Shot 2022-03-19 at 20 29 50" src="https://user-images.githubusercontent.com/72040706/159146810-a0a80b48-7e15-479e-818c-a85f4d653a41.png">

 ###### INDIVIDUAL SECTION
-For this individual project, I have decided to use the Google Translate API and Wolfram Alpha API.
+For the individual project, I have decided to use the Google Translate API and Wolfram Alpha API.

 Google Translate API
 - This allowed the chatbot to translate to only one language.
 (Simplified Chinese)